Do You Really Need a Termite Inspection When You Buy a Home?

 It should be noted that while an inspection may have been completed and there may be no current presence of termites, that doesn’t necessarily mean there has never been a problem before.
 If there is evidence of prior termite damage, it’s important to discuss that with the seller and determine who will be responsible for repairing the damage.

-If you are not required to have a termite inspection, here are some reasons why we still believe it is an important part of the home buying process.
+If you are not required to have a termite inspection, here are some reasons why we still believe it is an important part of the home buying process and worth the inspection fee.

 1. Termites may be active even if you don't see them

-The insects can be present for up to five years before the colonies are large enough to cause true damage.
-So just because you can’t see the damage, doesn’t mean the insects aren’t present.
+Insects can be present for up to five years before the colonies are large enough to cause true damage.
+So just because you don't see the damage, doesn’t mean the insects aren’t present.

 2. Termite damage is costly